oskarm2003/graph_drawer/README.md

 # Built with
-Projects built with vanilla JS.
+Project built with vanilla JS.